 How to Reduce Mineral Build Up In Your Water

 An easy fix is adding an inline shower head filter.
-These filters are designed to reduce the amount of mineral deposits, scale and chlorine in your water.
+These filters are designed to reduce the number of mineral deposits, scale, and chlorine in your water.
 Not only will they make your shower head last longer but the filtered water will leave you with healthier skin and hair.